-- Bimonthly check-in meetings with partners. - Campus check-ins at least once every semester.
+- Bimonthly check-in meetings with community mental health partners. - Campus check-ins at least once every semester.

-When there are deficiencies noted and challenges encountered, the District will work with partners and relevant campus leadership to solve problem with the primary values of compassion, collaboration, accountability, and integrity.
+When there are deficiencies noted and challenges encountered, the District will work with partners and relevant campus leadership to solve problems with the primary values of compassion, collaboration, accountability, and integrity.
 If this coaching, support, and documentation cycle is unsuccessful, Legal will be consulted to terminate contract with the community mental health partner.